j-meech/aly-dalrymple/src/about.md

 ---
-title: 'About me'
+title: "About me"
-layout: 'layouts/about.html'
+layout: "layouts/about.html"
-permalink: '/about-me/index.html'
+permalink: "/about/index.html"
 ---

 Here is some more information about me.